DIVORCE CAN SEEM LIKE AN OVERWHELMING EXPERIENCE.

 Many people avoid getting to this stage because they think it means “looking on the bright side” or being happy that you got a divorce.
 But “acceptance” and “being happy about the divorce” are two completely different things.
 Acceptance merely means recognizing the reality of your situation so that you can start to make peace with it.
 Contentment and (believe it or not!) happiness will come in time.

 MAKING DIVORCE EASIER

 Divorce can seem like an overwhelming experience, but believe me when I say that it is possible to cope with the stages of grief in divorce.
 While you’ll inevitably harbor strong feelings of jealousy, anger, or sadness, these emotions don’t have to steer the ship.
 In my practice, I’ve seen that couples who pursue an amicable, collaborative divorce tend to have a much more positive experience than those who stoke the flames.
-No matter how you experience the stages of grief or the coping techniques you select, the most crucial thing to remember is that you’re never alone as you’re working through the most challenging time in your life.
+No matter which coping techniques you select, the most crucial thing to remember is that you’re never alone as you’re dealing with divorce grief.
 This is a critical time to reach out to friends, family, therapists, spiritual advisors, mentors, and—for legal guidance—the team here at Leap Frog Divorce.
 We are not only dedicated to protecting your rights, but providing you with the emotional support you need as you navigate these choppy waters.
 Ready to learn more?
 Contact us today to discover just how we can help.